At Hope for Justice we want to resource the professionals

 The value of training

-We believe that by equipping people who are specialists in their own field with relevant, comprehensive and practical guidance we can increase the number of victims identified and improve the response and help offered by organizations like yours.
+We believe that by equipping people who are specialists in their own field with relevant, comprehensive and practical guidance we can increase the number of victims identified and improve the response and help offered by organisations like yours.

 A history of success

 Hope for Justice has experience of training staff from a variety of frontline agencies including the police, homeless shelters, social services, teachers, community-based outreach programs and asylum charities.
-Crucially this leads to increases in referrals and rescues, and the standard of care provided to victims.
+Crucially this leads to increases in referrals and rescues, and improves the standard of care provided to victims.